ArthurSonzogni/chrome-log-beautifier/README.md

 #### Potential improvements:
   - Save logs as txt / json
   - Support StackTraces.
-Find a way to smartly attribute the trace to its emitting threads.
+Find a way to smartly attribute the trace to its emitting thread.
   - Find the process type (browser, renderer, GPU).
 Is this possible?

 ## Usage
 ```bash